cppitems/cppitems/items/001/item.md

 Enabling sanitizers typically leads to a slowdown and increased memory consumption.

 > Major difference between compile time (linting) and run time (sanitizers) checks?
+> - sanitizer checks for a *specific* execution (input parameters)
+> - e.g., when detecting no memory leaks, it is still possible that memory leaks occur for different input parameters

 ### Memory errors
 The AddressSanitizer (ASAN) detects problems related to memory access like *out-of-bounds* access and also contains a